 In 1942 Hymie and Freda Sckolnick opened a lunch counter in the Bancroft Stationery store in Montreal's garment district at the corner of Rue St. Urbain and Rue Mont-Royal.
 The stationery store is long gone, as is the garment district, but not the lunch counter started by the Sckolnicks.
-Today their son, Larry, runs what is called Beauty's Luncheonette, known to many Montréalais as home of the best breakfast in town.
+Today their son, Larry, runs what is called Beauty's Luncheonette.
+Many Montréalais consider it home of the best breakfast in town.

 A Montreal bagel also is the foundation for the Beauty's Special, a beautifully assembled Jewish breakfast sandwich of smoked salmon and cream cheese along with slices of tomato and onion.
-It's a real jaw-stretcher, so although Montreal bagels tend to be small, there's plenty to eat.
+It's a jaw-stretcher; although Montreal bagels tend to be small, there's plenty to eat.

 The name of the restaurant, by the way, derives from founder Hymie Sckolnick's bowling nickname.
 Now a nonagenarian, Mr. Sckolnick is on hand daily, sitting on a stool at the counter up front, helping direct customers to an available booth.